ITISFoundation/osparc-simcore/services/dy-2Dgraph/README.md

 A simple workflow is shown in the workbench containing Filereader, Computational pipeline and Analysis entities.
 Each of these entities interacts with some kind of data on an external S3 storage.
 The configuration of the workflow and of the node connections is stored in an external database.

 A python-based node needs some mechanism to access its input/output ports configuration and the data that might have been assigned to it.
-Therefore the simcore_api package comes in play.
+Therefore the simcoreapi package comes in play.

 A workbench node input/output ports json-based configuration is described as follow: